Chronic Pelvic Pain

 Those who have experienced pelvic pain realize that it is one of the most disruptive, confusing, and potentially complex medical problems to deal with.
 Trips to the emergency rooms and multiple doctors are not unusual.
 A significant portion of Dr. Tahery’s practice is dedicated to evaluating and treating women with pelvic pain.

-Types of Pelvic Pain That We Treat in Our Office
+Types of Chronic Pelvic Pain That We Treat in Our Office

-All these conditions can be readily diagnosed and treated, best at early presentation, but nevertheless even at advanced stage, in our office.
+All these conditions cane readily diagnosed and treated, best at early presentation, but nevertheless even at an advanced stage, in our office.
 We strive to relieve pain and restore health and vitality to your body and mind.